Yagotzirck/whilelang-reverse/serial/README.md

 3. The augmented **AST**, the **sigma store** (**sigma**, from now on) and an empty **delta store** are used to create the initial **state** (which constitutes the core of the interpreter, as we'll see);

-4. The **state** is passed to a manager function which takes care of
+4. The **state** is passed to a looping manager function which takes care of
 	- Asking the user how many steps to execute and in which direction (forward with positive values, backward with negative values, and 0 for quitting);
 	- Printing the ** state ** each time the steps entered by the user have been executed.